A few days ago I found the most wonderful book in my local Oxfam about the 1971 ballet film

 Marbles: ping-pong balls : sugar basins"

-..and a Van de Graaff generator for affixing animal hair to glue-covered masks!
+Van de Graaff generator for affixing animal hair to glue-covered masks!

 Isn't it delightful?